open-webui/open-webui/location/setup/README.md

 	cp -RPp .env.example .env
 -->

-We have a [start.sh script](https://github.com/ModelEarth/projects/blob/main/location/setup/script/start.sh) which will run the following for you.
+We have a [start.sh script](https://github.com/ModelEarth/projects/blob/main/location/setup/script/start.sh) which will run the comands below for you.
+Run this in the root of the "projects" folder.

+	bash location/setup/script/start.sh

+Or, alternatively, run the following.
+(These are contained in the command above.)

 	# Building Frontend Using Node
 	npm i